FullProof

 Final Redesign (V3)

-Version 3 integrated diagram-basedinteraction and fine-tuned the interface for mobile compatibility and classroompacing.
+Version 3 integrated diagram-based interaction and fine-tuned the interface for mobile compatibility and classroom pacing.

-• Submitting and hints below item
+• Submitting and hints below each item

 • Option to add solution steps from diagram